 Nordea Bank Abp complies with the Finnish Corporate Governance Code 2015 issued by the Securities Market Association (the Code) with the following exception:

 - Appointment procedure for electing personnel representatives in the Board (Recommendation 5): In addition to the members proposed by Nordea’s Shareholders’ Nomination Board and elected by the AGM, Nordea’s personnel elects three members and one deputy member to the Board of Directors.
-Personnel representation is based on the applicable labor laws and similar practice has been applied in the Nordea Group since formation of the Group.
+Personnel representation is based on the applicable labour laws and similar practice has been applied in the Nordea Group since formation of the Group.
 The objective of the personnel representation is, among other things, to promote good dialogue between Nordea and its employees.
 The personnel representatives, however, may not participate in the handling of matters concerning collective agreements, industrial action or any other questions where the primary interest of the employees may be in conflict with the interest of Nordea.